robertlcs/edgar-pipeline/README.md

 Pipeline for processing scraped Edgar documents

 # Dependencies:
-cusiputils package
+cusiputils

 # Instructions:
-python process.py <path items to process>
+python process.py path

-eg:
+# Example:
 python process items.jl

-Input must be a file in which each line is a JSON object.
+Note: Input must be a file in which each line is a JSON object.